 - Provide a quick overview about why you are raising funds.
 Contributors will want to know what their money is going to support.

 - Kindly ask for their support and explain how their contribution will help.

 - Offer a sample item, catalog or order sheet for them to look at so they know exactly what they are signing up for.

 - Suggest bundles for larger sales.

 Help the children participating in the fundraiser understand the planning process.
 After all, this is going to be something they do throughout their life.
-Work together to create a list of prospects (family, friends, neighbors, church groups, etc.) This may be an activity that a coach leads at practice, where all team members take some time to create a list of potential prospects.
+Work together to create a list of prospects (family, friends, neighbors, church groups).
+This may be an activity that a coach leads at practice, where all team members take some time to create a list of potential prospects.
 Have everyone share their lists as it may spark ideas for other team members.
-Put together a “game plan” – share ideas about how children plan to reach out to their prospects, and do practice sales pitching.
+Put together a fundraising game plan – share ideas about how children plan to reach out to their prospects, and do practice sales pitching.
 Encourage team members to make a commitment to raising a certain financial amount.
 Set minimum amounts and encourage competition by offering prizes for various achievement levels.

-Organize youth sports fundraisers that are fun for the kids.
+Remember to organize youth sports fundraisers that are fun for the kids.
 If they are smiling while cheerfully communicating the purpose of the fundraising event, then chances are good they’ll get a favorable response.
 Having a well-planned and enthusiastic fundraiser kick-off event where you establish goals and rewards can be very effective to motivate participants and parents.
-Similarly, hosting a rewards party after the fundraiser wraps up is a great way to congratulate all participants, share success over team bonding and pizza!
+Similarly, hosting a rewards party after the fundraiser wraps up is a great way to congratulate all participants, share success over team bonding and pizza.